 What’s new: Guests may choose to plan ahead and order a tasty treat from Clarabelle’s Hand Scooped Ice Cream on Buena Vista Street using the all-new mobile ordering feature on the Disneyland app.

 Don’t miss: The entrance to the park is a nod to the old Pan Pacific Auditorium, an L.A. landmark built in the 1930s.
 Carthay Circle Theatre, the iconic center of Disney California Adventure, honors the place where Walt premiered his first feature-length animation “Snow White and the Seven Dwarfs” in 1937.
-The Red Car Trolley, inspired by the “Big Red Cars” of the Pacific Electric Railway, provides service between Buena Vista Street and Hollywood Land.
-On Cathay Circle guests often pose for photos at “Storytellers,” a bronze statue of Walt Disney and Mickey Mouse.
+On Carthay Circle guests often pose for photos at “Storytellers,” a bronze statue of Walt Disney and Mickey Mouse.
 It reflects the beginning of a great partnership between the two; a time of great hope and boundless optimism in the life of the up-and-coming filmmaker and his famous creation.

-Entertainment: Buena Vista Street has two shows plus special entertainers.
-The Red Car Trolley News Boys roll into town singing “California, Here I Come!” and other fun tunes from the 1920s and ’30s.
+Entertainment: Buena Vista Street has a show plus special entertainers.
 The News Boys also deliver the latest “headlines” in the Buena Vista Daily Bugle.
 The Citizens of Buena Vista Street, a cast of Hollywood “characters” from decades past, interact with guests for some laughs and memories.
 The musical group Five & Dime adds all that jazz to Carthay Circle, led by a vivacious singer named Dime who hopes to make it big in Hollywood.
 Like everyone who comes to Buena Vista Street, great things await them just around the corner.

 Dining: From a relaxing meal to a quick bite, Buena Vista Street offers several options.
 Guests may enjoy an elegant meal at Carthay Circle Restaurant and Lounge, with its 68-seat bar and wine lounge on the first level, and the 200-seat restaurant upstairs.
-Andrew Sutton, acclaimed executive chef at the Napa Rose, is also executive chef at Carthay Circle.
+Andrew Sutton, acclaimed culinary director at Napa Rose, is also the culinary director at Carthay Circle.
 Guests may also visit the following food locations on Buena Vista Street to satisfy their appetites:

 - Clarabelle’s Hand-Scooped Ice